ucc23/ucc/_clusters/vdbh85.md

 UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
     VDBH 85 is a rich, very dense object of high C3 quality.
 It is well-studied in the literature.
-This object shares a very small percentage of members with a later reported entry.
+This object shares a large percentage of members with 2 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 1.8